LoopKit/loopdocs/docs/browser/prepare-fork.md

 ### Add Variable

 This is a new step.
-It is already included in the `dev` branch and will be included in the `main` branch when `Loop 3.6.0` is released.
+It will be used when `Loop 3.6.0` is released.
+This enables automatic generation and renewal of the certificates needed to build your app.

-It is optional but strongly recommended.

 1. While in the same screen where you enter the `Secrets`, click on the `Variables` tab to the right of the `Secrets` tab:
 1. Select new variable and give it the name the `ENABLE_NUKE_CERTS` and enter `true` as the value